CanRanBan/PlayniteExtensionFork-DuplicateHider/README.md

 The Icons are still cached for this component, but using this in the DetailsViewItemTemplate or GridViewItemTemplate may cause a lot of objects to be created whenever the views are switched or view filters are changed, depending on the used Template.

 Example Styles can be found [here](UiIntegrationExamples/DuplicateHider_ContentControl_Style_Examples.xaml).
-A selfcontained example of multiple DuplicateHider_ContentControls in the DetailsViewGameOverview.xaml can be found [here](UiIntegrationExamples/UiIntegrationDetailsViewExample).
+A self-contained example of multiple DuplicateHider_ContentControls in the DetailsViewGameOverview.xaml can be found [here](UiIntegrationExamples/UiIntegrationDetailsViewExample).
 See [Example Overview](#example-overview).

 ### Theme Icons

 Themes can also supply their own source icons, by adding entries to the resource dictionary and adding the icon files into the appropriate folder.
 The entries need to have the key `DuplicateHider_SOURCENAME_Icon`, where _SOURCENAME_ needs to be replaced by the name of the source as seen in the _Priority List_.
 For example, if you want to add an icon for Uplay aka Ubisoft Connect, you might add

 ```xml
 <BitmapImage x:Key="DuplicateHider_Ubisoft Connect_Icon" UriSource="{ThemeFile 'Images/Icons/ubisoft.png'}" RenderOptions.BitmapScalingMode="Fant"/>